Vresse-sur-Semois The Little Switzerland of Namur

 • View: Ham-shaped meander

-• Innovation: Structure suspended over the void
+• Innovation: Suspended structure over the void

 Frahan-Bouillon Viewpoint